MetOffice/simulation-systems/source/index.rst

-.. grid:: 3
+.. grid:: 1 1 2 2

     .. grid-item-card::
         :text-align: center

-        Guide for developers wishing to contribute to the simulation models.
+        Working with git and github to contribute to the simulation models.

         +++
         .. button-ref:: working_practices_index